DharmaTejaBandaru/DharmaTejaBandaru/README.md

-### This account is created using my university email which is gonna ending soon, so transferred all the content to: https://github.com/dharma6
+### This account is created using my university email(For submitting university submissions) which is gonna ending soon, so transferred all the content to: https://github.com/dharma6
 ### Thank you!